-Here’s How To Break Up With Someone Via Text If You Absolutely Have To
+Here’s How To Break Up With Someone Via Text, Because It’s Tricky

 Making the decision to end a relationship can be tricky, and if you're the one who wants to call it quits, figuring out how best to do it can be intimidating.
 What do you say?
 When do you say it?
 Do you suggest getting dinner first?
 It's complicated, but if you've decided that ending things with a text message is the best way to handle it, then knowing how to break up with someone via text is super important.
 After all, according to experts, breaking up over text should probably be a last resort.